 Does Medicare pay for family caregivers?

-Medicare does not pay family caregivers, but the program does pay approved agencies that provide home healthcare for individuals who meet medicare guidelines for home care.
+Medicare does not pay family caregivers, but the program does pay approved agencies that provide home healthcare for individuals who meet Medicare guidelines for home care.
 However, some states have programs that reimburse family caregivers.
 Eligibility and reimbursement criteria vary by state.
-Contact your local Area Agency on Aging to learn what is available near you.
+Contact your local Area Agency on Aging to learn what is nearby.

 Where can I find a Medicare-approved caregiver?